26 Oct What is Sterling Silver?

 Pros and cons of sterling silver jewellery

-- Sterling silver is an exquisitely beautiful, white, luminous precious metal.
+- Sterling silver is a beautiful, white precious metal.

 - It is inexpensive compared to gold and platinum.

-- It’s an ideal alternative to costume jewellery.
-Cheap imitation jewellery is only plated with a thin layer of precious metal which will chip or fade quickly, making it a poor investment in the long term.
-Sterling silver, on the other hand, has an attractive price point, yet provides lasting value and quality for your money.
+- It’s an ideal, high-quality alternative to costume jewellery.
+(Cheap imitation jewellery is only plated with a thin layer of precious metal which will chip or fade quickly, making it a poor investment in the long term.
+Sterling silver, on the other hand, has an attractive price point, yet provides lasting value and quality for your money.)

 - Jewellery craftsmen love silver because it’s so malleable.
 Therefore it’s easy for consumers to find beautifully designed sterling silver jewellery items.

 - The main downside of sterling silver is its softness.
 It may scratch and bend under repetitive daily wear, pressure or sudden knocks.
-Thin silver rings, in particular, will not wear well over a long time if you have an active lifestyle and wear them constantly.
+Thin silver rings, in particular, may not wear well over a long time if you have an active lifestyle and wear them constantly.

 - Sterling silver jewellery will eventually tarnish.
 So you need to clean it regularly to maintain its gleam.